abpframework/abp/docs/Multi-Tenancy.md

 ##### Domain Tenant Resolver

 In a real application, most of times you will want to determine current tenant either by subdomain (like mytenant1.mydomain.com) or by the whole domain (like mytenant.com).
-If so, you can configure MultiTenancyOptions to add a domain tenant resolver.
+If so, you can configure TenantResolveOptions to add a domain tenant resolver.

 ###### Example: Add a subdomain resolver